-The flowers are followed by nippled egg-shaped fruit of variable size, ranging from 5 to 12 cm (2 to 5 in) in diameter.
-They mature around three months after fruit-set, usually from summer to autumn in its native range, but with some fruit produced nearly year-round in constantly humid areas.
-When ripe they are bright yellow with a smooth, thin, leathery rind enclosing soft, jelly-like pulp.
+The flowers develop into nippled egg-shaped fruit of variable size, ranging from 5 to 12 cm (2 to 5 in) in diameter.
+They mature around three months after fruit-set, usually from summer to autumn in its native range, but with fruit produced nearly year-round in constantly humid climates.
+When ripe, they are bright yellow with a smooth, thin, leathery rind enclosing soft, jelly-like pulp.
 At the centre sit one to four large, smooth, brown oval seed.

 The ripe fruit pulp is eaten fresh out-of-hand or is spooned out and used in chilled desserts.
 It is soft, white to cream-coloured, translucent and somewhat jelly-like, with a sweet, subtle caramel-like flavour.
 Care is taken to avoid the sticky latex found close to the rind on the inside of the fruit.

 The fruit pulp contains very high levels of Vitamin C (Ascorbic acid) and good levels of Vitamin B3 (Niacin).